 No matter if you are male or female, all of us have both feminine and masculine energy.
 All of us could put more divine feminine qualities into the way we communicate.
 It would create a more harmonious world.

 I’m Anna-Thea a Divine Feminine Educator.
 Want to know how to improve communication in a relationship?
-Connect more to your feminine side and learn my Heart Talk model.
+Connect more to your feminine side and learn The Heart Talk model of communication.
 If this article resonated with you and you would like to put more feminine energy into the way you communicate in your intimate relationships start by taking my Love Test.
 It’ll let you know how connected you are to your feminine side.
 And that’s a good start!